 What is Data Modeling?

 A data model represents the framework of the relationships within the database.
-The framework in the world of data warehousing is a critical component as it provides the structure which supports the analytical needs of the decision-makers.
+Data warehousing is a critical component as it provides the structure that supports the decision-makers analytical needs.

 The building of a data model is a critical step in the design of the data warehouse; this step requires business stakeholders to engage in the process by participating in facilitated sessions with the data architects.

 The data model is just a shell without populated data.
 It is nothing more than a drawing.
-The real expense and heavy lifting in the data warehouse projects are not in the design of the model, but rather populating the model from different sources.
-A data model can be thought of as a guide while the user designs their data warehouse as they are going to have many deviations from what the vendor might consider as "standard."
+The real expense and heavy lifting in the data warehouse projects are not in the model's design but rather in populating the model from different sources.
+A data model can be thought of as a guide while the user designs their data warehouse as they will have many deviations from what the vendor might consider as "standard."

 Key Steps Involved in the Data Modeling Process